cloudevents/spec/spec.md

 * Description:

 ## Use Cases
-[WIP]  Use-case examples to help end users understand the value of OpenEventing.
+[WIP]  Use-case examples to help end users understand the value of CloudEvents.

 ### Inter-Service Communication